-- □ A completed Application Form; - □ Terms & Conditions Enrollment Form - □ Up-to-date copy of Public Health Immunization Record; - □ Copy of Birth Certificate; - A non-refundable deposit equivalent to ONE month's tuition dated the day your application is received.
-This deposit is a pre-payment for the August tuition fee; - □ Pre- Authorized Debit Agreement Form (PAD) form/ Credit Card Form (for monthly payments)
+- □ A completed Application Form; - ☐ Terms & Conditions Enrollment Form - □ Up-to-date copy of Public Health Immunization Record; - □ Copy of Birth Certificate; - A non-refundable deposit equivalent to ONE month's tuition dated the day your application is received.
+This deposit is a pre-payment for the August tuition fee; - □ Set up payment for the monthly fee via Lillio.